Art inSight Inc., Adventures in Art History

 LONDON

-Bayeux Tapestry, for the first time in its 950-year history, loan and display projected to occur in 2022
+Bayeux Tapestry, for the first time in its 950-year history, to be on loan and display 2025-2027

 https://www.thecrownchronicles.co.uk/history/historical-news/bayeux-tapestry-will-loaned-uk-exhibition/